Oklahoma City Medical Misdiagnosis Lawyer

 Common Forms of Medical Misdiagnosis

 A common misdiagnosis is when a person is diagnosed with acid reflux or heartburn when they are actually having an aortic dissection and the doctor does not do anything for the heart valve that is separating.
-Sometimes the symptoms are similar but the doctor, for some reason, do not take the time to properly diagnose this.
+Sometimes the symptoms are similar, but the doctor, for some reason, does not take the time to properly diagnose this.